aawaheed/magic/README.md

 # Magic Cloud - Fully Autonomous AI-based Software Development Assistant

-Magic is built on top of [OpenAI](https://openai.com) and [Hyperlambda](https://ainiro.io/hyperlambda/), a DSL specifically created to solve anything related to backend software development, and to be the AI agent programming language of the world.
-Create full stack apps, in an open source environment, resembling Lovable, Bolt, or Replit, using nothing but natural language input - Hosting it on your own hardware if you wish.
+Magic is built on top of [OpenAI](https://openai.com) and [Hyperlambda](https://ainiro.io/hyperlambda/), a DSL specifically created to solve anything related to backend software development, and to be the _"AI agent programming language"_.
+Create full stack apps, in an open source environment, resembling Lovable, Bolt, or Replit.
+Use natural language as input, and host it on your own hardware if you wish.

 **No additional "backend connectors" or "database connectors" required**!